D8Services/DownloadInstallFromURL/README.md

  Now updated with dual URL support for M1 Processors, You can provide a URL for normal downloads Which is required, and an Alt URL for M1 software versions.
 SCript will detect which version To download and install based on local processor type.

+ Now updated with support for zip files deployment packages

  Tips on using this.....